triton-inference-server/server/docs/client.rst

 Then, issue the following command to build the C++ client library and a Python wheel file for the Python client library::

-  $ docker build -t tensorrtserver_client -f Dockerfile.client .
+  $ docker build -t tritonserver_client -f Dockerfile.client .

 You can optionally add *-\\-build-arg "BASE_IMAGE=<base_image>"* to set the base image that you want the client library built for.
 Must be a